 However, bear in mind that if your house is in a Conservation Area or national park, the amount of work you can do under PD is usually reduced.

-To be covered under Permitted Development rights, a single-storey extension should:
+To be covered under PD rights, a single-storey extension should:

 Then you will require planning permission regardless of whether you are adding an extension or knocking through a wall.
 If you have any doubts, you should check with your local planning department.